 However, if you are traveling with children do not worry because the rest of the Basilica, the grandeur of St. Peter's Square and even the visit to the Vatican Museums and the Sistine Chapel will leave them open-mouthed.

-Complete your visit to the crypts and the Necropolis of St. Peter with a full tour of the Vatican
+Complete your visit to the Crypts and Necropolis of St. Peter with a full tour of the Vatican

 Skip the line to St. Peter's Basilica

-As mentioned above, access to St. Peter's Basilica is free, but if I can give you a recommendation, it is that you get a guided tour of the Basilica that allows you to skip the (very long) queues at the entrance of the temple.
+As mentioned above, access to St. Peter's Basilica is free, but if I can give you a recommendation, it is that you take a guided tour of the Vatican Museums and St. Peter's Basilica that allows you to skip the (very long) queues at the entrance of the temple.

 If you are thinking of visiting it quietly inside and complete the visit with the ascent to the Dome or the guided tour of the Necropolis, after the long queues at the entrance you will be very tired and this will detract from the charm of your visit.
 I tell you here everything you need to know to access St. Peter's Basilica.